fadarboye/Intro-To-Git/README.md

 5. And
 6. **Push** your `Directory` to your `GitHub Repository` in a well structured way

-You can download [Ubuntu](https://ubuntu.com/download) if you do not have it on your device and proceed with the Exercise below.
+You can download [Ubuntu](https://ubuntu.com/download) if you do not have it on your device and proceed with the exercise below.

 <br/>